xsuite/xsuite/docs/line.rst

 Simulation of small rings: drifts, bends, fringe fields
 =======================================================

-By default, Xsuite uses and expanded Hamiltonian formalism for the bend and the drift and well as linearized maps for the dipole edges.
-For small rings featuring large bending angles it is advisable to switch to the full model for the bends, the fringe fields and the drifts (note, instead, that for large rings the expanded Hamiltonian formalism is more efficient and accurate).
+The modeling of the body of bending magnets in automatically adapted depending on the bending radius, hence no special setting is required for this purpose when simulating small rings with large bending angles.

+However, the modeling of the fringe fields and the drifts is not automatically adapted and appropriate settings need to be provided by the user.

-The following example illustrates how to switch to the full model for the bends, the fringe fields and the drifts and compares the effect of the two models on the optics functions and the chromatic properties of the CERN ELENA ring:
+The following example illustrates how to switch to the full model for the fringe fields and the drifts and compares the effect of the two models on the optics functions and the chromatic properties of the CERN ELENA ring:

 .. literalinclude:: generated_code_snippets/elena_chromatic_functions.py
    :language: python